deomsh/FATDEL.G4B/README.md

 * Except: <0x3000, 0x3001-0xD460, 0x12000-0x12FFF
 DEVICE = (fd#) & (hd#,#) & (0x#) & (#); FAT only!
-/PATH/ = starting directory => without PATH => on ROOT Last DIR in PATH accepts wildcard: '*' in Name and Extension (NOT: '?' ) FILENAME[.EXT] = del specified file => on ROOT without /PATH/ FILENAME[.EXT] accepts wildcard: '*' in Name and Extension (NOT: '?' ) Without FILENAME[.EXT] full directory will be deleted (*.* is NOT needed)*
+/PATH/ = starting directory => without PATH => on ROOT Last DIR in PATH accepts wildcard: '*' in Name and Extension both (NOT: '?' ) FILENAME[.EXT] = del specified file => on ROOT without /PATH/ FILENAME[.EXT] accepts wildcard: '*' in Name and Extension (NOT: '?' ) Without FILENAME[.EXT] full directory will be deleted (*.* is NOT needed)*